SamanFekri/QouteOfDay/README.md

-### 📅 Tuesday, 28 May, 2024
+### 📅 Wednesday, 29 May, 2024
 ------
 ### Events
 ------
-- Memorial Day (Observed): Memorial Day is a federal holiday in the United States for honoring and mourning the military personnel who have died in the performance of their military duties.
-The holiday is observed on the last Monday of May each year, which can fall on May 28, depending on the year.
+As of my knowledge cutoff date in early 2023, one of the most notable annual events that take place in the United States on May 29 is Memorial Day (when it falls on that date).
+Memorial Day is a federal holiday observed on the last Monday of May each year to honor and remember the military personnel who have died in the service of the country.
+Here are some bullet points about Memorial Day activities that might happen on May 29, depending on the year:

-Note: Specific events that take place on May 28 in the United States can vary from year to year.
-These may include local parades, ceremonies, and other commemorative events.
-However
+- **National Moment of
 ### Positive Qoute
 ------
-"Every day is a fresh start, a new chance to bloom 🌱🌸.
-Embrace the possibilities and let your dreams soar high like kites in a limitless sky! 🌈✨"
+"Every sunrise 🌅 is a new page in the book of life, brimming with opportunities to shine 🌟 and be grateful 🙏.
+Embrace your journey with love ❤️ and courage 💪, for happiness awaits those who seek it."